tinyteamstudio-web/inganhinunangan-food-bazaar/README.md

 **Ingan Native Kitchen** brings the warmth of Filipino home cooking to every plate.
 Our humble kitchen is built with native style and served with heart — where food tastes like family gatherings, fiestas, and memories.

-📍 Located in *Ingan, Hinunangan, Southern Leyte, Philippines*
+📍 Located at *LV Beach Camp Purok Santol Brgy.
+Ingan, Hinunangan, Southern Leyte, Philippines*
 📅 Open daily for dine-in and takeout

 ---